myobie/nathanherald.com/content/posts/links/modular-office-unit/index.md

 _A link from my site does not mean that I endorse the other site, that I work for or created the other site, or that I even know anything at all about the other site.
 I post blog posts and link posts on “my name dot com”, and so any content you see on “any other name dot com” is obviously unrelated to me.
 You can even tell which posts here are links by the link emoji (🔗) which has been next to them for years._

 The module office unit _was actually_ created by [Guglielmo Poletti][] (who is obviously not me).
-The site I found it on which was also linked to by [swiss-miss.com][] is obvisouly not my site (because it’s not “my name dot com”).
+I found it linked to by [swiss-miss.com][] which is obvisouly not my site (because it’s not “my name dot com”).
 I sure hope it’s clear that I don’t make furniture, nor write long articles about furniture.

 [swiss-miss.com]: https://www.swiss-miss.com/2022/12/gasp-this-modular-space.html
 [Guglielmo Poletti]: https://guglielmopoletti.com/modular-office-unit/